shanesoh/envoy-opa-compose/README.md

 This is meant for dockerized services (in a non-k8s environment) to easily leverage OPA for authorization.

-*Disclaimer: This example project was created when there was initially a lack of documentation on how to use the `ext_authz` filter with OPA.
-Specifically there was a lack of a sample project to run using docker-compose.
+*Disclaimer: This example project was initially created when there was lack of documentation on how to use the `ext_authz` filter with OPA.
+Specifically there was a lack of sample code to run using docker-compose.
 There has since been updated documentation and sample code in the [official docs](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/ext_authz).
 Do check that out instead!*